Posts

 paper on XR conference

-Two papers were accepted in the 2024 International Conference on eXtended Reality.
+Two papers were presented and published at the 2024 International Conference on eXtended Reality.
 XR Salento 2024.

 Tang, Ming, Mikhail Nikolaenko, Evv Boerwinkle, Samuel Obafisoye, Aayush Kumar, Mohsen Rezayat, Sven Lehmann, and Tamara Lorenz.
 “Evaluation of the Effectiveness of Traditional Training vs. Immersive Training: A Case Study of Building Safety & Emergency Training.”
-Paper accepted at the International Conference on eXtended Reality (XR SALENTO 2024), Lecce, Italy, September 4-9, 2024.
+Paper presented at the International Conference on eXtended Reality (XR SALENTO 2024), Lecce, Italy, September 4-9, 2024.
+The paper is published in the Springer Link proceeding book

 Virtual Reality (VR) has revolutionized training across healthcare, manufacturing, and service sectors by offering realistic simulations that enhance engagement and knowledge retention.
 However, assessments that allow for evaluation of the effectiveness of VR training are still sparse.
 Therefore, we examine VR’s effectiveness in emergency preparedness and building safety, comparing it to traditional training methods.
 The goal is to evaluate the impact of the unique opportunities VR enables on skill and knowledge development, using digital replicas of building layouts for immersive training experiences.
 To that end, the research evaluates VR training’s advantages and develops performance metrics by comparing virtual performance with actions in physical reality, using wearable tech for performance data collection and surveys for insights.
 Participants, split into VR and online groups, underwent a virtual fire drill to test emergency response skills.
 Findings indicate that VR training boosts urgency and realism perception despite similar knowledge and skill acquisition after more traditional lecture-style training.
 VR participants reported higher stress and greater effectiveness, highlighting VR’s immersive benefits.
 The study supports previous notions of VR’s potential in training while also emphasizing the need for careful consideration of its cognitive load and technological demands.